Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Abstract

 \section{Abstract}

 We present a canonical way to turn any smooth parametric family of probability distributions on an arbitrary search space $X$ into a continuous-time black-box optimization method on $X$, the \emph{information-geometric optimization} (IGO) method.
 Invariance as a major design principle keeps the number of arbitrary choices to a minimum.
-The resulting method conducts a natural gradient ascent using an adaptive, time-dependent transformation of the objective function, and makes no particular assumptions on the objective function to be optimized.
+The resulting \emph{IGO flow} is the flow of an ordinary differential equation conducting the natural gradient ascent of an adaptive, time-dependent transformation of the objective function.
+It makes no particular assumptions on the objective function to be optimized.

 The IGO method produces explicit IGO algorithms through time discretization.
-The cross-entropy method is recovered in a particular case with a large time step, and can be extended into a smoothed, parametrization-independent maximum likelihood update.

-When applied to specific families of distributions on discrete or continuous spaces, the IGO framework allows to naturally recover versions of known algorithms.
-From the family of Gaussian distributions on $\R^d$, we arrive at a version of the well-known CMA-ES algorithm.
-From the family of Bernoulli distributions on $\{0,1\}^d$, we recover the seminal PBIL algorithm.
-From the distributions of restricted Boltzmann machines, we naturally obtain a novel algorithm for discrete optimization on $\{0,1\}^d$.
+It naturally recovers versions of known algorithms and offers a systematic way to derive new ones.
+In continuous search spaces, IGO algorithms take a form related to natural evolution strategies (NES).
+The cross-entropy method is recovered in a particular case with a large time step, and can be extended into a smoothed, parametrization-independent maximum likelihood update (IGO-ML).
+When applied to the family of Gaussian distributions on $\R^d$, the IGO framework recovers a version of the well-known CMA-ES algorithm and of xNES.
+For the family of Bernoulli distributions on $\{0,1\}^d$, we recover the seminal PBIL algorithm \new{and cGA}.
+For the distributions of restricted Boltzmann machines, we naturally obtain a novel algorithm for discrete optimization on $\{0,1\}^d$.
+All these algorithms are natural instances of, and unified under, the single information-geometric optimization framework.

 The IGO method achieves, thanks to its intrinsic formulation, maximal invariance properties: invariance under reparametrization of the search space $X$, under a change of parameters of the probability distribution, and under increasing transformation of the function to be optimized.
-The latter is achieved thanks to an adaptive formulation of the objective.
+The latter is achieved through an adaptive, quantile-based formulation of the objective.